 It is another optional parameter.
 If it is set to “TRUE,” with the help of this parameter, the results will be broadcasted correctly against the input array.

-Now let us look at a couple of examples which will help us in understanding the concept in much better manner.
+Now let us look at a couple of examples that will help us in understanding the concept in a much better manner.

 import numpy as ppool a=ppool.array([10,12,14,16,20]) print(ppool.median(a)) b=ppool.array([12,13,16,18,19,22]) print(ppool.median(b))

 Here in the above example, we used NumPy Median() to calculate the median.
 First, we have an imported NumPy library.
 Up next, we have defined an array.
 At last, we have used our Syntax to find out the median for the input array.
 Above, we have considered 2 different arrays one having an odd number of terms while the other having an even number of terms.
 Now let us look at another example and play with the syntax for a bit.

 NumPy Median with axis=0